DevilAguo0/hiddify/How-to-configure-Hiddify-panel-properly.md

 ## Backup
 In this menu, you can take a backup from the panel or restore your previous backup.

-* The output format of the backup file is json.
+* The output format of the backup file is Json.
 * When restoring the backup on the panel, it is possible to choose the type of restoration from the options of restoring settings, restoring users and restoring domains.

 ## Support
 If there is a problem with the settings and performance of the panel, you can raise your problems in the project-related [problems section .](https://github-com.translate.goog/hiddify/hiddify-config/issues?_x_tr_sl=fa&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp)

 ## Telegram
 Notifications related to this project are made on [the Telegram channel .](https://translate.google.com/website?sl=fa&tl=en&hl=en&client=webapp&u=https://t.me/hiddify)